GavinKenna/tullamoreqa/README.md

     * Location of Integration Tests for TQA.
 These tests connect to a Postgres DB

-**What will version 1.0.0 look like?**
+# What will version 1.0.0 look like?

   My plans for TQA 1.0 will be:

  * Ability to add Questions, Answers, Users etc via UI
  * A usable UI (perhaps Angular 3)
  * A CLI client to interact with TQA
  * Swagger integration for the TQA API
  * OAuth authentication
  * User roles (Admin, Regular User, etc)

-**Building**
+# Building

   Building TQA does not require any particular tools, other than Java 8 and Maven.

-`$ mvn clean install`
+  `$ ./build.sh`

-**Testing**
+# Testing

   TQA utilizes Docker to initialize a Postgres DB to connect to.

   For this you will need Docker installed.

-To run the full Integration Test suite (and bring up the Postgres Docker Container) execute maven with the `test` profile, as follows:
+  To run the full Integration Test suite (and bring up the Postgres Docker Container), Checkstyle and Javadocs, execute the validate.sh script:

-`$ mvn clean install -Ptest`
+  `$ ./validate.sh`